-From the inception of this Code, AISC and the industry in general have recognized that only the owner's designated representative for design has all the information necessary to evaluate the total impact of connection details on the overall structural design of the project.
+From the inception of this Code, AISC and the industry in general have recognized that only the ODRD has all the information necessary to evaluate the total impact of connection details on the overall structural design of the project.
 This authority traditionally has been exercised during the approval process for the approval documents.
-The owner's designated representative for design has thus retained responsibility for the adequacy and safety of the entire structure since at least the 1927 edition of this Code.
+The ODRD has thus retained responsibility for the adequacy and safety of the entire structure since at least the 1927 edition of this Code.

 4.4.2.
-Unless otherwise noted, any additions, deletions or revisions that are indicated in responses to RFIs or on the approved approval documents shall constitute authorization by the owner that the additions, deletions or revisions are released for construction.
-The fabricator and the erector shall promptly notify the owner's designated representative for construction when any direction or notation in responses to RFIs or on the approval documents or other information will result in an additional cost and/or a delay.
-See Sections 3.5 and 9.3.
+Unless otherwise noted, any additions, deletions or revisions that are indicated in responses to RFIs or on the approved approval documents shall constitute authorization by the owner that the additions, deletions, or revisions are released for construction.
+The fabricator and the erector shall promptly notify the ODRC when any direction or notation in responses to RFIs or on the approval documents or other information will result in an additional cost and/or a delay.
+See Sections 3.6 and 9.3.

-When the fabricator notifies the owner's designated representative for construction that a direction or notation in responses to RFIs or on the approval documents will result in an additional cost or a delay, it is then normally the responsibility of the owner's designated representative for construction to subsequently notify the owner's designated representative for design.
+When the fabricator notifies the ODRC that a direction or notation in responses to RFIs or on the approval documents will result in an additional cost or a delay, it is then normally the responsibility of the ODRC to subsequently notify the ODRD.